Last updated May 6, 2020

 As the mist slowly burns, golden rays of sunlight sneak through the trees and reveal a stunning blue sky.
 When you finally do pack up, the soft sand will be in everything you own.

+Second Beach is located in the Pacific Northwest, one mile south of La Push, Washington.
+It’s a popular day-use area and makes for a great night of camping.
 You don’t need to be an experienced backpacker to camp on the beach, but we do recommend packing light and only bringing what you really need.

 Fun fact: you might recognize the nearby towns of Fork and La Push from Twilight.

 The parking lot can hold about ten cars.
 It fills quickly in the summer, but luckily there’s plenty of overflow parking nearby in a large, empty field.
 Parking is entirely free.

 Since you’ll be leaving your car unattended overnight, make your valuables are hidden so you aren’t an easy target for thieves!

 You’ll need to buy a camping permit beforehand because they aren’t available at Second Beach itself.
 You can purchase the permits from various Ranger Stations throughout the Olympic Peninsula and we purchased ours from the station in Quinault.

 The camping permits are $8 per person per night plus a $6 permit fee.
 You can also purchase an Olympic Annual Wilderness Pass which is $45 per person.
 People 15 years old and younger are free.